nylas/exchangelib/README.rst

 Extended properties
 ^^^^^^^^^^^^^^^^^^^
-Extended properties makes it possible to attach custom key-value pairs to items stored on the Exchange server.
+Extended properties makes it possible to attach custom key-value pairs to items and folders on the Exchange server.
 There are multiple online resources that describe working with extended properties, and list many of the magic values that are used by existing Exchange clients to store common and custom properties.
 The following is not a comprehensive description of the possibilities, but we do intend to support all the possibilities provided by EWS.

 .. code-block:: python